 Yes, we have entered the digital age with On-Line Giving.
-With this service, your contributions to First United Methodist Church of Gilbert can be automatically deducted from your bank account on the 1st or the 15th day of the month, or both.
+With this service, your contributions to First United Methodist Church of Gilbert can be automatically deducted from your bank account on a specific day of the month (i.e. the 1st or the 15th day) that works best for you.
 As with all contributions, only the Financial Secretary knows how much you give via direct debit.
 We encourage this means of giving as it eases the burden on our counters and helps support regular giving.
 To sign up, click here and you can sign up on line.
 Online Giving can be set-up for Direct Debit Giving which is used to automatically transfer funds from your checking or savings account to the church’s bank account or Credit & Debit Card Giving which lets you make offerings automatically on a pre-determined schedule using a credit or debit card.

 What are apportionments and how is the amount set?